 Virtual Reality is getting cheaper every day.
 Prices between 450 and 600 Euro make professional VR Goggles affordable.
 Even if you don’t want to spend the money on a professional setup, cheaper options like Google Cardboard or Daydream are available.
-Together with free software like the Unity or Unreal game engines, projects like creating a virtual reconstruction in the classroom and visualising it through VR is possible, even for universities.
+Together with free software like the Unity or Unreal game engines, projects like Virtual Reality in the classroom and visualising it is possible, even for universities.

 During the one semester course, students learned the basics of Cinema4D, a professional 3D software for creating visualisations and animations.
 They learned how to model, texture and combine different objects into one scene.
 The software is free for students, so they could do their assignments from home.
 Besides the practical work, they also learned the basics of scientific archaeological reconstruction and discussed different aspects of it by presenting a related article to their fellow students.

 The last step was bringing the reconstruction into a game engine and finally into VR.
 For this, we decided for the Unity Game Engine.
 Basically, all you had to do was the export of the model from Cinema4D into the FBX format.
-There were some problems concerning the textures, but overall, the portation onto the Game Engine was smooth.
-In the last class of the semester, we did explore the reconstruction in Virtual Reality.
+There were some problems concerning the textures, but overall, the transfer onto the Game Engine was smooth.
+In the last class of the semester, we did explore the reconstruction in Virtual Reality in the classroom.

 In the end, I am very happy with the result as every student did learn the whole process from scratch.
 I already look forward to next years project(s)…